honeynet/capture-hpc/capture-server/Readme.txt

 Configuring the server component requires editing the config.xml file that was distributed with the capture-server release.

 * Open up the config.xml
-* Configure the global options, such as the time that is allowed to pass to retrieve a URL, the option to automatically retrieve malware or network captures, and the directive to push the local exclusion list to the clients.
+* Configure the global options, such as the time that is allowed to pass to retrieve a URL, the option to automatically retrieve malware or network captures (on benign and malicious URLs), and the directive to push the local exclusion list to the clients.
+The value p determines how many instances of the client application are opened at the same time.
+The lower the value, the more instances are opened.
+A value of 1 will cause only 1 instance to be opened (just like Capture-HPC v 2.01 and prior).
+A value of 0.004 will cause 60 (max) instances to be opened.
 * Add the local exclusion lists that would be pushed to the clients if that option is enabled
 * Add vmware servers
 	Specify the ip address, port, username, and password of the vmware server that hosts capture clients.
 * For each vmware server, add virtual machines that run a Capture Client.
-	Specify the path to the virtual machine vmx file as well as the administrator account and password.
+	Specify the path to the virtual machine vmx file as well as the administrator account and password and path the capture bat file exists (needs to be a bat file).

 Example:
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
         xsi:noNamespaceSchemaLocation="config.xsd">
-	<global collect-modified-files="true"
+	<global collect-modified-files="false"
-			client-default-visit-time="30"
-			capture-network-packets="true"
+			client-default-visit-time="10"
+			capture-network-packets-malicious="false"
+			capture-network-packets-benign="false"
 			send-exclusion-lists="false"
+        	p_m="0.0012"
 	/>

         <exclusion-list monitor="file" file="FileMonitor.exl" />